Python script for normalizing demographic data across zip codes

 uses: actions/upload-artifact@v4

-Monitor pipeline health via structured log aggregation (Datadog, CloudWatch, or ELK).
-Track metrics: api_request_latency, spatial_join_cardinality, imputation_rate, and normalization_variance.
-Set alert thresholds at imputation_rate > 0.35 and api_request_latency > 5s to trigger automated cache refreshes or API key rotations.
+Monitor pipeline health via structured log aggregation.
+Track api_request_latency, spatial_join_cardinality, imputation_rate, and normalization_variance.
+Set alert thresholds at imputation_rate > 0.35 (indicating data sparsity that may require tract-level fallback) and api_request_latency > 5s to trigger automated cache refreshes.